ietf-teep/teep-in-cc/TEEP Usecase for Confidential Computing in Network.md

    "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 [RFC2119].

-3. Notional Architecture of using confidential computing in network
+3. Notional Architecture of Confidential Computing in Network

-   As shown in figure 1 is the architecture of using confidential computing in network.
-Two new components Network User and Network M/ OC are introduced in this document.
+   As shown in figure 1 is the architecture of confidential computing in network.
+Two new components Network User and Network M/OC are introduced in this document.
 Interactions of all components in this scenario are described in the following paragraphs.

           +--------------------------------------+